 Candidates are scored only on those items that have been aligned to the exam specifications of the current IAC Job Study and validated for scoring.
 The exact point value for each question is determined as a function of the weight assigned to its content category as well as the number of questions in that content category.

 Pass/Fail results are provided to the examiner immediately upon completion of the examination.
 Certificates for those who pass are mailed to candidates via USPS mail within 2-4 weeks from the day of the examination.
 The score report indicates the maximum possible score for the exam, the minimum score needed to pass and the actual score obtained by the candidate.
 Candidates may use their unique student identification number to contact NISM and verify their Pass/Fail status.
 Exam scores are not posted on the NISM website.

 10. Will my score be kept private?

 The exam score is confidential and will not be disclosed unless the IAC receives a written request to do so from a candidate or is directed to do so by subpoena or court order.
 A candidate wanting scores released to another entity must indicate in writing which particular scores may be disclosed and identify specifically the person or organization to which the scores should be revealed.
 No candidate scores will be given to a third party by telephone, fax or electronic means for any reason.

 11. Can I review or appeal my exam results?

 For security reasons, exam material is not available for review.
-Candidates who have comments about an exam question should mail their comments, Attn: Exam Processing, National Institute for Social Media, 5701 Kentucky Avenue North, Suite 108, Crystal, MN 55428.
+Candidates who have comments about an exam question should mail their comments, Attn: Exam Processing, National Institute for Social Media, 9220 Bass Lake Road, Suite 350, New Hope, MN 55428.
 When advisory committees meet to revise the exam, they will have available to them information provided by candidates.
 The committee will not respond to comments individually.